Teams

 • The ability to step back and let Kids Do the Work

-• A drive to do this for your students
+• A drive to do this for your children or students

-Coaches are not in it alone.
+Coaches are not alone!
 Most teams have co-coaches, assistant coaches, or mentors to help throughout the season.
 Sometimes, it's as easy as having a co-coach that can host team meetings.

 FIRST Illinois Robotics is here to help new and returning coaches.
 Between the different Challenges every year and policy/procedure differences, things change every year and FIRST Illinois Robotics wants to keep it easy for coaches to stay up-to-date.